-Well, it’s that old thing – all my life!
-Although I did start out in drawing, but I had painted my first realistic horse at 12 and a portrait from a photograph in tonal paint, which I worked out was the best way (blue if I remember properly) by the time I was 14.
+I’ve been painting all my life!
+Although I did start out in drawing, but I had painted my first realistic horse at 12 and a portrait from a photograph in tonal paint, which I worked out was the best way (blue, if I remember correctly) by the time I was 14.
 I was in the NSW high schools exhibition for best of HSC in Year 12 and continued part time, through university studies and afterwards, with gaps of about 6-8 months when I had children (two).

-Abstraction is important for me, and is the way I choose to communicate, because I’m interested in materialising the elements associated with natural phenomena – I’m not trying to represent something obvious or that you can touch or catch on a camera; something that has a simple meaning or can be represented in a straightforward manner.
-Instead, I’m trying to visualize something that is more like a diffuse energy or a bodily response.
+Abstraction is important for me, and is the way I choose to communicate, because I’m interested in materialising the elements associated with what you see.
+I’m not trying to represent something obvious or that you can touch or catch on a camera; something that has a simple meaning or can be represented in a straightforward manner.
 Abstraction allows me to invite viewers to share the experience, to bring to it their own memories, and to develop their own relationships with the artwork.
 Music is also important to me and is necessary for me to paint.

 My most successful paintings capture the synergy of movement, musicality and process.

-Oil paint is my preferred medium.
-Increasingly, I paint with the newer Acrylics that stay open and allow time to remove, rub, scrape, layer etc, but they rarely take over the space, radiate from their frames, as oil does, so I often over-paint with oil.
+I love Oil Paint!
+Increasingly, I paint with the newer Acrylics that stay open and allow time to remove, rub, scrape, layer etc, but they rarely “take over the space” or radiate from their frames, as oil does, so I often over-paint with oil.
 Oil paint also allows more transparency and luminosity of colour.
-Besides, I like the slippery, slidey feeling of it.
+Besides, I like the slippery, slidy feeling of it.

 So most paintings start from brush marks.
 Then one work begets another – perhaps an interesting departure needs more examination or a problem was raised that I would like to solve in another way, and then I’m off!
 It is very physical, quick work, all to the accompaniment of music.
-(Sometime s the music influences the painting and can be the basis of the titles).
+(Sometimes the music influences the painting and can be the basis of the titles).

 I always start a few paintings at a time, but usually, by the end of that first day, one painting is calling me to -or demanding- that I concentrate on it.
 Then I resolve that one and begin, usually the next day, on the next painting calling loudest.
 I may then revisit earlier works in a major way, having learned more from the painting at hand, or tweak them throughout the period of painting that body of work.

-I am trying for the edges of one body of work to move more smoothly to the next, and it seems to be happening.
+I am trying for the limits of one body of work to continue to the next, and it seems to be happening.
 I see an internal logic to bodies of work that, to the “outsider” may appear quite different.
 I’ve been painting long enough now for the different series to be circling back on themselves, revisiting earlier concerns and developing and progressing them.

-I try to avoid overthinking my process too much.
-The act of painting itself is my fuel and the way I find my subjects.
-Allowing thoughts to bubble away and putting them down, almost as they occur.
+Actually, I try to avoid overthinking my process too much.
 Working quickly and spontaneously boosts my energy levels; I am invigorated both physically and creatively by the sense of possibility ahead, and following the “White Rabbit”.

 I also use sections of my older paintings as structure or a jumping off/starting point, which are then abandoned to the process of painting and being in the zone over time, so they take on a new life.
 This allows a consistency between bodies of work to develop, though at least one painting in the next series will be a departure and so, lead to the next body of work (which still has some continuation in style or theme).